bangerth/biharmonic/readme.md

 that describes the domain on which to solve the PDE (i.e., the shape of the membrane).

-The second and block describes the mechanical properties of the membrane.
+The second block describes the mechanical properties of the membrane.
 All parameters are given in SI units. `Young's modulus loss tangent` and `Tension loss tangent` are dimensionless (or, more precisely, have the units of a geometric angle)